- Nursing Home Abuse Lawsuits

 - Seven (7) years in a state prison, if the victim is seventy years of age or older.

-You can find more information in the Elder Abuse section of the Kann California Defense Group's website.
-Feel free to contact the Kann Defense Group offices in Santa Clarita, Ventura, Encino, Pasadena or Los Angeles/Los Angeles County.
+You can find more information in the Elder Abuse section of the Kann California Law Group's criminal law website.
+Feel free to contact one of our offices in Santa Clarita, Ventura, Encino, Pasadena or Los Angeles/Los Angeles County.
 Your call will go directly to a lawyer.
 We always guarantee it.

 California Criminal Jury Instructions – Elder Abuse (Section 368(b))

 To convict under CPC §368(b), the prosecution must prove the following beyond a reasonable doubt: